 A transfer pricing study helps in a tax audit

 The IRS and foreign tax authorities closely examine cross-border transactions between related companies in different countries.
 The transfer prices of any products, services, intangibles like IP, and financial transactions between these companies receive extra scrutiny.
 You must allocate the appropriate portion of the income to the correct entity and pay tax accordingly.
 A transfer pricing study offers reasonable cause or reliance in a tax audit.

 A transfer pricing study analyses the market value of transferred goods and establishes inter-company pricing according to transfer pricing rules of the countries involved.
 This study serves not only as a foundation for determining the transfer prices.
 It also demonstrates proper intent to the tax authorities.

-Let’s say, the owner of the Hong Kong and U.S. companies is resident of Australia.
-He makes all company decisions in Australia, where he also has an office with full time dedicated employees.
+Let’s say, the owner of the Hong Kong and U.S. companies is a resident of Australia.
+He makes all company decisions in Australia, where he also has an office with full-time dedicated employees.
 Therefore he pays tax in Australia and not the U.S., even though he has a U.S. company.
-Due to this fact pattern and the U.S. Australia tax treaty, his permanent establishment is in Australia and he will pay tax there.
-Accordingly he must comply with all Australian tax laws, and do the transfer pricing study in line with Australian tax guidelines.
+Due to this fact pattern and the U.S. Australia tax treaty, his permanent establishment is in Australia and he will pay taxes there.
+Accordingly, he must comply with all Australian tax laws, and do the transfer pricing study in line with Australian tax guidelines.